argorar/WebMConverter/README.md

 ## Changelog

+#### Version 3.18.7
+* Fix utf8 support in filenames, bug introduced in previus update

 #### Version 3.18.6
 * Fix audio desync with some encodes like footage recorded by Nvidia Geforce Experience.
+See related [issue](https://github.com/argorar/WebMConverter/issues/17)

 #### Version 3.18.5
 * Add option to enable alpha channel aside with VP9 encoders for WebM.
 Find it in Advanced section.
+See related [issue](https://github.com/argorar/WebMConverter/issues/19)

 #### Version 3.18.4
 * Fix update arguments when advanced filter settings change

 #### Version 3.18.3
-* Size limit feature now is more reliable
+* Size limit feature now is more reliable.
+See related [issue](https://github.com/argorar/WebMConverter/issues/14)
 * Managed error saving configuration

 #### Version 3.18.2
 * VP9 convertion is more fast now

 #### Version 3.18.1
-* Not longer requires Microsoft Visual C++ 2010 (x86)
+* Not longer requires Microsoft Visual C++ 2010 (x86).
+See related [issue](https://github.com/argorar/WebMConverter/issues/11)

 #### Version 3.18.0
 * VP9 now is default for fresh installs, your current setting will be remembered